FlipEverything/hop/README.md

 The second method is to install GitLab in an OpenStack VM.
 OpenStack software controls large pools of compute, storage, and networking resources throughout a datacenter, managed through a dashboard or via the OpenStack API.
 OpenStack works with popular enterprise and open source technologies making it ideal for heterogeneous infrastructure.

 We'll create the Virtual Machines using Vagrant.
+Vagrant is a tool for building complete development environments.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases development/production parity, and makes the "works on my machine" excuse a relic of the past.

 ## 1. Install GitLab locally in a VirtualBox VM